Journal

 What You Can Learn From Case Study A

 If you want Passivhaus results, use the whole recipe.
-Choosing to build a certified Passivhaus from the outset typically adds 4-8% to your project costs, but it's an investment that saves money, hassle and comfort issues later.
+Choosing to build a certified Passivhaus from the outset typically adds 4-8% to your project costs (often less), but it's an investment that saves money, hassle and comfort issues later.
+Case Study A's partial adoption of Passivhaus principles resulted in hefty rectification costs to address performance shortcomings.

 Case Study A: Rectification Costs

-Which wouldn't have been required if the client had required a certified Passivhaus at the outset:
+Which wouldn’t have been needed if the client had required Passivhaus-certified homes from the start:

 Case Study B: Over Specifying Low Carbon Technologies